yoshiortizzz/oi-framework/README.md

 # The Open Innovation Framework
-A new perspective on IT colaboration management to measure innovative startup ecosystems.
+An IT Colaboration Management guideline to measure innovation over startup ecosystems.